will give “State of the University” address

 to provide education for all children in the 21st century.

 science specialist, NDSU, Fargo, will discuss how fathers

-play a special role in the life of a child with special
+play a role in the life of a child with special needs.
+He

-needs.
-He will cover practical ways for father to care for
+will cover practical ways for father to care for and connect